CraigMohn/fitparseR/README.md

 to know much Python to figure out how to make it suit your needs.

 You have to have a conda (either anaconda or miniconda) setup that R can find.
 There are lots of resources to help you do that.
 Use your search engine.
-In theory it should require python 2.X, but I had no problems with python 3.X.
+This package requires python 2.X.
+The environment needs a suitable version on pandas
+and numpy.
+Python 2.7.15, pandas 0.24.1 and numpy 1.15.4 are known to work.
+Support for python 2.X ends with reticulate 1.14, so this package may become a hassle to use in the future.

 The first call to read a fit file triggers a time-consuming check that the conda environment has the required packages installed, unless a flag to skip it is TRUE.

-This package is not fast.
-It's not terribly elegant.
-But it is more likely to stay current than other options, since python fitparse updates should be seamlessly incorporated.